Study Closure Guidance

 - Analysis of subject identifiable data is no longer necessary (i.e., subjects’ records will no longer be required or all data/specimens have been de-identified.
 This includes review of source documents by study sponsors, and

-- If industry-sponsored, the sponsor or sponsor representative has agreed the study may be closed at this site.
+- If the study is industry-sponsored, the sponsor or sponsor's representative has agreed the study may be closed at this site.

-Please complete the closure of your study via the eIRB system within 30 days of study closure using the activity “Edit Notice of Study Closure.”
-The form must be submitted by the study PI using the activity “Submit Notice of Study Closure.”
+Within 30 days of the study's ending, a notice of study closure must be created using the activity “Edit Notice of Study Closure,” and submitted by the study PI using the activity “Submit Notice of Study Closure” in the main study workspace, eIRB.

-Before closing your study, the investigator and research personnel should be sure that all paperwork for the study is in order and complete.
+Before closing the study via eIRB, the investigator and research personnel should be sure that all paperwork for the study is in order and complete.
 This includes reporting of all Adverse Events prior to study closure.

-Note: Studies previously approved by the full board, that are permanently closed to enrollment, all subjects have completed all research-related interventions; and the research remains active only for long-term follow-up of subjects are considered active and must receive annual continuing review.
-However, these studies may receive expedited review.
+Note: Studies that remains active only for long-term follow-up of subjects are considered active and must receive annual continuing review.

 References and Additional Guidance